lockss/lockss.github.io/software/manual/using-metadata-extraction.md

 title: Using the LOCKSS Metadata Extraction Service
 ---

-*This information does not apply to the classic LOCKSS daemon (version 1.x).*
+*This page is uner construction.
+This information does not apply to the classic LOCKSS daemon (version 1.x).*

-## LOCKSS Metadata Extraction Service Web User Interface
+## Accessing the Web User Interface

 If you are already connected to the Web user interface (UI) of another component of the LOCKSS System, click *Metadata Extraction Service* in the top-left menu.